Holden SSX

-The Holden SSX is a concept sports–hatchback prototype car based on the Holden VY Commodore, with a more aggressive edge.
-The front has a bold, deeper fascia with twin projector headlights, foglamps and an exclusive front grille.
-The back is totally redesigned and features a deep, aggressive bumper and blackened taillights, plus hatchback entry, making it (Rover SD1 and Holden Torana aside) one of the world's first V8 hatchback cars.
-The car features a "Kryptonite" green metallic paint job, with a black and silver interior.
-The dials light up in a deep red when lights are on.
-The car is a concept only; it formed part of the extensive Holden display at the Sydney International Motor Show from October 18 to October 27, 2002.
+The Holden SSX is a concept sports–hatchback prototype car based on the Holden VY Commodore, with a V8 engine.
+The car features a "Kryptonite" green metallic paint job, with a black and silver interior, the rear is totally redesigned and features a new bumper and blackened taillights.
+The SSX concept formed part of the Holden display at the Sydney International Motor Show from October 18 to October 27, 2002.

 Engine

 The SSX is powered by a Generation III/Holden 5.7 L V8 engine generating 225 kW through all four wheels.
 This is done though Holden's "crossXtrac" all-wheel drive system, also featured on the Holden Crewman ute, Adventra wagon, HSV Avalanche and HSV Coupé 4.